 Unusual things to do in Kyiv, Ukraine

-After living here since 2017, we’ve seen a lot of the places to visit in Kyiv.
+After living in Kyiv from 2017 to 2022, we saw lot of the places to visit in Kyiv.
 After the Chernobyl TV show came out, this became a popular city and lots of blogs sprung up with lists of what to do in Kyiv etc. often based on a couple of day trips.
 However, as well as visiting the site of one of the World’s biggest nuclear disasters, there are lots of other unusual things to do in Kyiv, including visiting a nuclear missile base, the ex-President’s home and some stunning metro stations.
 Read on for more weird things to see in Kyiv.

 2022 update: We don’t live in Kyiv anymore, having left because of Russia’s invasion.
 You can read our experiences of the outbreak of war in our post We need to talk about Ukraine.